-Feature Description Smartness level Personalized interface and interaction Facilitating using different interfaces, especially VR inter- faces, depending on user needs: desktop or VR goggles (ranging from Oculus Rift or HTC Vive to low-cost alterna- tives on mobile phones).
-Increasing the realism of interac- tion with the environment, other characters and equipment, e.g. through motion capturing devices and virtual pa- tients/agents.
-Facilities for communication and collabora- tive work, workspace awareness, also in VR Adaptation, sensing Virtual agents Automatic, autonomous and 'intelligent' avatars/virtual patients as well as recommendations systems.
+Feature Description Smartness level Personal- ized inter- face and in- teraction Facilitating using different interfaces, especially VR interfaces, depending on user needs: desktop or VR goggles (ranging from Oculus Rift or HTC Vive to low-cost alternatives on mobile phones).
+Increasing the realism of interaction with the environment, other characters and equipment, e.g. through motion capturing devices and virtual patients/agents.
+Facilities for communication and collaborative work, workspace awareness, also in VR Adapta- tion, sens- ing Virtual agents Automatic, autonomous and 'intelligent' avatars/virtual patients as well as recommendations systems.
 Smart virtual medical equipment, e.g. ultrasound images of a virtual patient that are connected to motion capturing devices (such as changing display of images due to change in player's movement).
-Adaptation, self-learning Modeling of virtual and physical environment Developing virtual hospital environment based on BIM (Building Information Modeling) models of the real hospi- tal when similarity to a physical environment is important, e.g. pre-practice training.
-Real-time interaction between BIM-database and the virtual environment, i.e. using view- point and direction to extract what you need and not the whole BIM hospital model.
-Sensing, self- organization Mobile, ubiquitous and aug- mented Linking materials and activities that are accessible through online and virtual system into the physical world, using location services, mobile and wearable devices, augmented reality, and internet of things.
-Sensing, infer ring General hardware support Easy plug-and-play support for new hardware devices.
-Dedicated areas (VUH labs) where hardware is installed and serviced to allow use of more sophisticated hardware equipment Adaptation Integration: portal, scheduling and run-time system Integration of software, hardware and curriculum into a holistic and coherent set of facilities.
-Web and app-based portal containing all students need to know in order to par- ticipate in training, with individual student profiles, fully student/participant driven including scheduling of sessions.
-Adaptable and scalable run-time system, adjusting to differ- ent number of concurrent users, i.e. by allowing several role-plays in the constellation of facilities including virtual environments and physical spaces/labs.
-Facilitating self- organization of student groups and personalized flexible scheduling of learning sessions.
-Adaptation, anticipation
+Adapta- tion, self- learning Modeling of virtual and physical envi- ronment Developing virtual hospital environment based on BIM (Building Information Modeling) models of the real hospital when equality to a physical environment is important, e.g. pre-practice training.
+Real-time interaction between BIM-database and the virtual environment, i.e. using view-point and direction to extract what you need and not the whole BIM hospital model.
+Sensing, self-organ- ization Mobile, biquitous nd aug- nented Linking materials and activities that are accessible through online and virtual system into the physical world, using location services, mobile and wearable devices, augmented reality, and internet of things.
+Sensing, inferring eneral ardware apport Easy plug-and-play support for new hardware devices.
+Dedicated areas (VUH labs) where hardware is installed and serviced to allow use of more sophisticated hard- ware equipment Adaptation ntegration: portal, cheduling and run- ime sys- em Integration of software, hardware and curriculum into a holistic and coherent set of facilities.
+Web and app-based portal containing all students need to know in order to participate in training, with individual student profiles, fully student/participant driven including scheduling of sessions.
+Adaptable and scalable run-time system, adjusting to different number of concurrent users, i.e. by allowing several role-plays in the constellation of facilities including virtual environments and physical spaces/labs.
+Facilitating self-organization of student groups and personalized flexible scheduling of learning sessions.
+Adapta- tion, antic- ipation

 Feature Description Smartness level Science system Automatically extracting information regarding what is working and what is not based on the scenarios played and the feedback given afterwards.
-Covers both technical fea- tures such as type of equipment used and subject-oriented issues such as type of scenarios and type of participants.
-Self-learning, self- organization, anticipation
+Covers both technical features such as type of equipment used and subject-oriented issues such as type of scenarios and type of participants.
+Self-learning, self- organiza- tion, antic- ipation